StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 - Suspend cells:
  1. add an appropriate amount of the Y-PER Reagent.
 Scale the amount of Y-PER Reagent accordingly, maintaining a ratio of 8μL/1mg pellet.
-	- We assume all pellets correspond to 80 mg and added 640µl Y-PER
+	- For symplification we assume all pellets correspond to 80 mg and added 640µl Y-PER
  2. Mix by pipetting up and down until the mixture is homogenous
-- Incubate at 65°C for 10 minutes. (can be extended – SHOULD BE EXTENDED??)
+- Incubate at 65°C for 10 - 30 minutes.
-- Centrifuge at 13,000 × g for 5 minutes
+- Centrifuge at 13,000 rcf for 5 minutes
 - Discard supernatant